dzxrly/RszTool-MHWS/readme.md

 - Right click for array item/game object to see some operation context menu.
 I think it is good to use.

 ![how-to-use](Docs/images/how-to-use.png)

-## License

-RszTool is under MIT license.
-See LICENSE for more detail.